alejo2198/alejo2198/README.md

 I have experience working with a team as well as individually as a freelancer.
 I developed and co-designed this [website](https://quickresponseplumbing.ca/) for a local plumbing business.

 I am working on my [portfolio](https://alejandro-castro-portfolio.netlify.app/) and some projects.
-Please feel free to check it our
+Please feel free to check it out.

 <!--